somnat/Hindi-word-prosody/README.md

 # Citations

-Please cite Hindi-Word-Prosody-Hindi-G2P in your publications if it helps your research.
+Please cite Hindi-Word-Prosody in your publications if it helps your research.
 The following is a [BibTeX](http://www.bibtex.org/) and plaintext reference for our [Hindi-Word-Prosody](https://cdn.iiit.ac.in/cdn/ltrc.iiit.ac.in/icon2017/proceedings/icon2017/pdf/W17-7502.pdf).